-Mobility in translation Here, for simplicity, only translations are first considered (i.e. fixed orientation of the Stewart platform):
+Mobility in translation Here, for simplicity, only translations are first considered:

 - Let's consider a general Stewart platform geometry shown in Figure 2.1a. - In the general case: the translational mobility can be represented by a 3D shape with 12 faces (each actuator limits the stroke along its orientation in positive and negative directions).
 The faces are therefore perpendicular to the strut direction.
-The obtained mobility for the considered stewart platform geometry is shown in Figure 2.1b.
-In reality, the workspace boundaries are portion of spheres, but they are well approximated by flat surfaces for short stroke hexapods - Considering an actuator stroke of $\pm d$, the mobile platform can be translated in any direction with a stroke of d This means that a sphere with radius d is contained in the general shape as illustrated in Figure 2.1b.
-The sphere will touch the shape along six lines defined by the strut axes.
+The obtained mobility is shown in Figure 2.1b. - Considering an actuator stroke of $\pm d$, the mobile platform can be translated in any direction with a stroke of d A circle with radius d can be contained in the general shape.
+It will touch the shape along six lines defined by the strut axes.
+The sphere with radius d is shown in Figure 2.1b. - Therefore, for any (small stroke) Stewart platform with actuator stroke $\pm d$, it is possible to move the top platform in any direction by at least a distance d.
+Note that no platform angular motion is here considered.
+When combining angular motion, the linear stroke decreases. - When considering some symmetry in the system (as typically the case), the shape becomes a Trigonal trapezohedron whose height and width depends on the orientation of the struts.
+We only get 6 faces as usually the Stewart platform consists of 3 sets of 2 parallels struts. - In reality, portion of spheres, but well approximated by flat surfaces for short stroke hexapods.

-(a) Stewart platform geometry